input-output-hk/daedalus/README.md

 ### V2 Known Issues
 - As network-info is stubbed, the NTP check will throw.
 Just disregard this for now.
 - Lots of things have been temporarily commented out or mocked to get the integration started.
-As such we are using `git push --no-verify`.
-This will be cleaned up once more endpoints become available.
 - TLS is not yet supported, so `request.js` has been overwritten to use the HTTP module for the time being.

 ## Connect to staging cluster: